Lenore Kandel

-Lenore Kandel (January 14, 1932 in New York City – October 18, 2009 in San Francisco, California) was an American poet, affiliated with the Beat Generation and Hippie counterculture.
+Lenore Kandel (January 14, 1932, New York City – October 18, 2009, San Francisco, California) was an American poet, affiliated with the Beat Generation and Hippie counterculture.

 Biography

-Her first works of poetry were the chapbooks An Exquisite Navel, A Passing Dragon, and A Passing Dragon Seen Again, published in 1959.
-Several of her poems also appeared in Beat and Beatific II in 1959.

 Although Kandel was born in New York, her family lived in Bucks County, Pennsylvania during her childhood.
 Afterward, she moved to Los Angeles to live with her father, screenwriter Aben Kandel.
+Her brother, prolific screenwriter Stephen Kandel, was best known for co-creating Harry Mudd, a prominent recurring Star Trek character.

 She returned to New York to attend The New School for Social Research on scholarship for three and a half years before she dropped out.
 She moved to San Francisco in 1960.
 She began living in the East-West House co-op, where she met Jack Kerouac, who later immortalized her as Romana Swartz, "a big Rumanian monster beauty", in his novel Big Sur (1962).
 In the novel, she is described as being the girlfriend of Dave Wain, who was based on Lew Welch.
 "Dave" describes how she walked around the "Zen-East House" (East-West House) wearing only purple panties.
 Kerouac described her as "intelligent, well read, writes poetry, is a Zen student, knows everything [...]"
 (Big Sur, p.
 75).

+Her first works of poetry were the chapbooks An Exquisite Navel, A Passing Dragon, and A Passing Dragon Seen Again, published in 1959.
+Several of her poems also appeared in Beat and Beatific II in 1959.

 Kandel was briefly notorious as the author of a short book of poetry, The Love Book.
 A small pamphlet consisting of four poems, The Love Book provoked censorship with its three-part poem, "To Fuck with Love."
 Police seized the work as being in violation of state obscenity codes, from both City Lights Books and "The Psychedelic Shop" in 1966.
 Subsequently, Kandel gained cause célèbre status.
 She herself defended her verse as "holy erotica."
 A jury declared the book obscene and lacking in any redeeming social value in 1967 and sales increased; Kandel thanked the police by giving one percent of all profits to the Police Retirement Association.
 The decision was overturned on appeal and the book continued to sell well.